 Don Monaco - Outstate, Duluth

 A resident of Duluth, Monaco is the owner of Monaco Air Duluth, LLC, a full-service, fixed-base operator at the Duluth International Airport serving airline, military, and general aviation customers.
-He is also the principal owner of the Duluth Flying Club and part owner the Lark O’ the Lake Café.
+He is also the principal owner of the Duluth Flying Club.
 Previously, Monaco spent 28 years as an international information technology and business management consultant, including 18 years as a partner and senior executive with Accenture in Chicago.

-Monaco is currently Chairman of the Board of NASDAQ-listed Monaker Group Inc., Vice-Chairman of the Board of Republic Bank in Duluth, president of the Monaco Air Foundation, president of the Duluth International Airport Tenants Association, and treasurer of Honor Flight Northland, among other positions.
+Monaco is currently Co-Chairman of the Board of NASDAQ-listed NextPlay Technologies Inc., director and chief financial officer of Enderby Entertainment, Inc., president of the Monaco Air Foundation, president of the Duluth International Airport Tenants Association, and treasurer of Honor Flight Northland, among other positions.

-He is married to Patricia and has two adult daughters.
+Don and his wife Patricia have two adult daughters and three grandchildren.
 Monaco holds a commercial pilot certificate with a Cirrus jet type rating and earned his master's and bachelor's degrees in computer science engineering from Northwestern University in Evanston, Illinois.

 Dixie Hoard - Outstate, Thief River Falls